tomitan100/org.openhab.binding.bom/README.md

 ## Image Manipulation and Processing

-Currently there are five image manipulation operations available to each layer and the final image:
+There are five image manipulation operations available to each layer and the final image:
 - Opacity - changes the opacity (transparency level) of the image.
 - Resize - resizes the image.
 - Crop - crops the image.